lnurl/luds/spec.md

 3. `LN WALLET` gets Json response from `LN SERVICE` of form:

     ```
+    	HTTP/1.1 200 OK
+	Content-Type: application/json;

     	{
     		uri: String, // Remote node address of form node_key@ip_address:port_number
     		k1: String, // a second-level hex encoded secret byte array to be used by wallet in `InvokeHostedChannel` message, may be random if Host has no use for it
     		alias: String, // Optional remote node alias
     		tag: "hostedChannelRequest" // type of LNURL
     	}
     ```
     or

     ```
+    	HTTP/1.1 400 Bad Request
+	Content-Type: application/json;

+    	{
+    		"status":"ERROR",
-    {"status":"ERROR", "reason":"error details..."}
+		"reason":"error details..."
+	}
     ```
 4. `LN WALLET` opens a connection to the target node using `uri` field.
 5. Once connected, `LN WALLET` sends an `InvokeHostedChannel` message to the target node using `k1` converted to byte array.